bet4a/d3wiki/Ordinal-Scales.md

 Like [rangeBands](Ordinal-Scales#wiki-ordinal_rangeBands), except guarantees that the band width and offset are integer values, so as to avoid antialiasing artifacts.

 Bear in mind that the fractions that must be rounded off each band are distributed between the start and end of the range as an additional padding on top of <i>outerPadding</i>.
-This error padding is proportional to the domain length; on average, it add up to roughly `domain.length / 2`.
+This error padding is proportional to the domain length; on average, it adds up to roughly `domain.length / 2`.
 This is trivial for 3 bars, as in the example, but grows to about 50 for a domain with length 100.
 In situations where the domain is not known or potentially unbounded, using [rangeBands](Ordinal-Scales#wiki-ordinal_rangeBands) with CSS [`shape-rendering: crispEdges`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/shape-rendering) may be advisable.

 ```javascript
 var o1 = d3.scale.ordinal().domain([1, 2, 3]).rangeBands([0, 100], 0, 0);